Home Compare CNM vs WSO

 Core & Main vs Watsco: Which Stock Looks Stronger in 2026?

-Core & Main holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Core & Main holds the cleaner structural position, with the lead spread across valuation and growth.
+Watsco still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON